dialoguemd/covid-19/src/regions/ca/info/ca-nu/reporting.md

 ## Nunavut: Who should I contact if I think I have COVID-19?

 Need to talk to someone if you have COVID-19 symptoms, or have recently travelled to or from an affected area?
 Do you have questions about travel to Nunavut or the isolation sites?
 Please call 975-8601 or 1-888-975-8601 from 10:00 a.m. to 6:00 p.m. to speak with someone.
+For travel related inquiries please call between 8:30 a.m. to 5 p.m.
+Monday - Friday.
 Please remember this line is for those who need it – and should not be used for general inquiries.

 If you have questions or need help in an emergency, [call your local health centre](https://www.gov.nu.ca/health/information/health-centres).